TarunBapat/React-interview-prep-guide/readme.md

 ## React-section

+# What is React

+**React** is an open-source JavaScript library for building user interfaces, particularly for single-page applications where the user interacts with the page, and the content is dynamically updated without requiring a full page reload.
+It was developed by Facebook and is now maintained by Facebook and a community of individual developers and companies.

+Key features and concepts of React include:

+1. **Component-Based Architecture:**

+   - React follows a component-based architecture, where the user interface is broken down into modular, reusable components.
+Each component encapsulates its own logic and can be composed together to build complex user interfaces.

+2. **Virtual DOM (Document Object Model):**

+   - React uses a virtual DOM to efficiently update the actual DOM.
+Instead of directly manipulating the DOM for every change, React creates a virtual representation of the DOM in memory and calculates the most efficient way to update the actual DOM.

+3. **Declarative Syntax:**

+   - React uses a declarative syntax, allowing developers to describe how the UI should look and behave, and React takes care of updating the DOM to match that description.
+This is in contrast to imperative programming, where developers would explicitly give step-by-step instructions on how to update the UI.

+4. **JSX (JavaScript XML):**

+   - React uses JSX, a syntax extension that allows writing HTML-like code in JavaScript.
+JSX makes it easier to create and visualize components in a syntax that looks similar to HTML.

+5. **Unidirectional Data Flow:**

+   - React enforces a unidirectional data flow, meaning that data flows in one direction—from parent components to child components.
+This helps in maintaining a predictable state of the application and makes it easier to understand how data changes over time.

+6. **React Hooks:**

+   - Introduced in React 16.8, hooks are functions that allow functional components to have state and lifecycle features.
+This enables functional components to manage local state and side effects without the need for class components.

+7. **React Router:**

+   - React Router is a popular library for implementing navigation and routing in React applications.
+It allows developers to create a navigation structure that reflects the URL, enabling the creation of single-page applications with multiple views.

+8. **State Management:**
+   - React allows the management of state within components.
+State represents the current condition or data in a component and can be updated based on user interactions or other events.

+React has gained widespread adoption due to its simplicity, performance optimizations, and the ability to build scalable and maintainable user interfaces.
+It is commonly used in combination with other libraries and tools to create comprehensive web applications.

 # What would happen if we directly run JSX in Browser?

 If you try to directly run JSX (JavaScript XML) in a web browser, it will typically result in an error.
 JSX is a syntax extension for JavaScript often used with libraries like React.
 JSX code needs to be transpiled into regular JavaScript code before it can be executed in a web browser.